Terms and Conditions for Domain Name Registration (GG/JE)

 10.1 Where you notify us that a person or organisation is to be entered onto our Register as a 'Billing Contact', you authorise us by such notification:

-a) to send any and all bills demands statements and/or all other communications related to the payment of fees and charges under our contract in respect of the domain name to the Billing Contact; and
+a) to send any and all bills demands statements and/or all other communications related to the payment of fees and charges and any other sums which may fall due under our contract to the Billing Contact; and

 b) you confirm that anyone you tell us is a 'Billing Contact' has agreed to be jointly and severally liable with the Registrant for the payment of our fees and charges.